google/git-tree/README.md

 # gitree

+*This is not an officially supported Google product.*

 `gitree` is a wrapper around `git log --graph` that heuristically determines what set of commits should be displayed.
 It is designed for use with branch-heavy workflows similar to those supported by the [Mercurial `evolve`